cecilecaillol/SUS_ex/README.md

 In "Analysis2" there is the code to analyze the flat trees.

-In "Analysis3" there is files to provide combine trees
+In "Analysis3" there is files to run combine

 ## CMSSW setup
 ```